JodyVanden/JodyVanden.github.io/_posts/2017-12-20-How-to-fix-Rspec-installation-in-Rails-4-action.markdown

 ---
 layout: post
-title:  "How to use Jekyll as a Github Blog"
+title:  "How to fix Rspec installation in Rails 4 action"
 date:   2017-12-20 16:26:00 +1100
 categories: rails rspec install trouble
 ---

-I started to read [Rails 4 in action][rails4action] and find the methodologie really good.
-This book shows what is happening in the dev's head and I find the knownledge behind that hudge.
+I started to read [Rails 4 in action][rails4action] and found the methodologie really good.
+This book shows us the mechanism of how to code properly.
+You are in fact in a dev's brain and see how he thinks about everything, which is perfect for people starting to code and how to get the best pratice.

 I really recommend you to read this book and don't be passive.
 Because you will only learn if you are trying to do it by your own!

+I am writting this post because I had trouble with my Rspec installation.
+If you are in a rush, it was because I had the wrong rspec-rails version ...
-I- Rspec installation - trouble shooting
+<h1>I- Rspec installation - trouble shooting</h1>

 The book is from 2014 and gems versions are moving.
 I had an issue when I was trying to install the Rspec on my computer.
 I followed the infos on the gemfile .... but could not figure out what I had.

 This is what I had when I was trying to install Rspec
 {% highlight ruby %}
-$rails g rspec:install                                                                                                                             [2.3.5]
+$rails g rspec:install
 /Users/14buijq/.rbenv/versions/2.3.5/lib/ruby/gems/2.3.0/gems/railties-4.2.10/lib/rails/railtie/configuration.rb:95:in `method_missing': undefined method `load_defaults' for #<Rails::Application::Configuration:0x00007fde505f7518> (NoMethodError)
   from /Users/14buijq/Documents/code-jody/JodyVanden/ticketee/config/application.rb:12:in `<class:Application>'
   from /Users/14buijq/Documents/code-jody/JodyVanden/ticketee/config/application.rb:10:in `<module:Ticketee>'